simonmichael/hledger/hledger-ui/hledger-ui.m4.md

 This allows some basic data entry.

-`A` is like `a`, but runs the [hledger-iadd](http://hackage.haskell.org/package/hledger-iadd) tool, which provides a curses-style interface.
+`A` is like `a`, but runs the [hledger-iadd](http://hackage.haskell.org/package/hledger-iadd) tool, which provides a terminal interface.
 This key will be available if `hledger-iadd` is installed in $PATH.

 `E` runs $HLEDGER_UI_EDITOR, or $EDITOR, or a default (`emacsclient -a "" -nw`) on the journal file.